g-tejas/loom/README.md

 # loom

+Loom is a high performance, cross platform fiber event loop library for C++20.

 This abstraction serves the main purpose: To not think about IO readiness events, but just IO completion.
 What do I mean by this?
 The `io_uring` and `epoll` interface are quite different. `io_uring` takes the SQE, together with a callback, and the kernel itself will perform the `read` for e.g. `epoll` on the other hand,